(WHM >> Home >> Transfers >> Transfer Tool)

 The system performs changes on the remote server in the

-If you do not want to use this feature, you can use The swapip Utility to update the transferred accounts' nameserver records.
+If you do not want to use this feature, you can use The swapip Script to update the transferred accounts' nameserver records.

 There is no content with the specified labels